Document Type and Release Option

 Alaskan grouse and ptarmigan are a significant game bird in Alaska and are found to harbor a fairly diverse helminth parasite fauna (flatworms (tapeworms, flukes) and roundworms (nematodes)).
 Interestingly, these intestinal parasites, particularly cestodes, may make these birds more susceptible to predation.
 Unfortunately, there is limited information available on the helminth fauna of Alaskan grouse including no molecular DNA surveys.

 Sesmundo, Briana M., "Molecular survey of helminths infecting ground dwelling birds in the grouse subfamily Tetraoninae" (2019).
-University Honors Program Theses.
+Honors College Theses.
 445.